Eleventy Plugin Baseline

 Tips

-• You can set the depth of the inspector by using a tuple: baseline({ enableNavigatorTemplate: [true, 4] })
+• Set the inspector depth with a tuple: baseline({ enableNavigatorTemplate: [true, 4] }).

 Previous: multilang-core